 But how can Jesus remind us of so many other people who have impacted our lives?

 Then it hit me.
 Maybe it’s not that Jesus reminds me of them.
-Maybe they remind me of Jesus.
+It could be that they remind me of Jesus.
 Quite possibly, I am more familiar with Jesus because I’ve seen him reflected on the faces and in the lives of many people.
 Could it be they so resembled Jesus that I grew more acquainted with him just by interacting with them?

 Published in the “Divine Moments” book, 2014.